Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/doclib-tutorials.md

     * Is Browser (type)
     * Is Portlet mode

-    See the `slingshot-documentlibrary-context.xml` file located in the `alfresco/tomcat/webapps/share/WEB-INF/classes/alfresco` directory of your Alfresco Content Services installation for more information about out-of-the-box evaluators.
+    See the `slingshot-documentlibrary-context.xml` file located in the `alfresco/tomcat/webapps/share/WEB-INF/classes/alfresco` directory of your Content Services installation for more information about out-of-the-box evaluators.

 4. The implementation of the custom Metadata Template is now complete.
 However, before we start the server up we need to make sure we have the Share JAR installed that provides the [Create Acme Document](https://github.com/Alfresco/alfresco-sdk-samples/tree/alfresco-51/all-in-one/add-create-menuitem-doclib-share){:target="_blank"} feature.
 This will make it easy to create a new text document with the specific `acme:document` type so we can test our new Metadata Template.
 Download the source and include the JAR in your AIO project.